Spectrally distinguishing symmetric spaces I: Introduction

 \section{Introduction}

 Let $(M,g)$ be a compact connected Riemannian manifold and let $\Delta_g$ be the Laplace-Beltrami operator associated to $(M,g)$.
 It is well known that the spectrum $\Spec(M,g):=\Spec(\Delta_g)$ of $\Delta_g$ does not determine the isometry class of $(M,g)$.
 That is, there exists in some cases another Riemannian manifold $(M',g')$ isospectral to $(M,g)$, i.e.\ $\Spec(M',g')=\Spec(M,g)$, but not isometric to $(M,g)$.
-The literature is plenty of such examples (see e.g.\ the survey \cite{Gordon00survey}).
+The literature contains plenty of such examples (see e.g.\ the survey \cite{Gordon00survey}).

-However, it is expected that a Riemannian manifold $(M,g)$ with distinguished geometrical properties (e.g.\ spaces with constant sectional curvature, symmetric spaces) is \emph{spectrally unique} (i.e.\ it is not isospectral to any non-isometric manifold), or at least \emph{spectrally isolated} (i.e.\ it is not isospectral to any metric in a punctured neighborhood of $g$ in a suitable topology on the space of metrics on $M$) or \emph{spectrally rigid} (i.e.\ it is not isospectrally deformed).
+However, it is expected that a Riemannian manifold $(M,g)$ with distinguished geometric properties (e.g.\ spaces of constant sectional curvature or, more generally, symmetric spaces) is \emph{spectrally unique} (i.e.\ it is not isospectral to any non-isometric manifold), or at least \emph{spectrally isolated} (i.e.\ it is not isospectral to any metric in a punctured neighborhood of $g$ in a suitable topology on the space of metrics on $M$) or \emph{spectrally rigid} (i.e.\ it does not admit non-trivial isospectral deformations in the space of metric on $M$).

-The literature contains (so far) only a few spectral uniqueness results.
-Next we have the strongest one by Tanno~\cite{Tanno73}:
+To date, the literature contains only a few spectral uniqueness results.
+For instance, we have the following result of Tanno~\cite{Tanno73}:

 \begin{theorem}[Tanno, 1973] Any orientable compact Riemannian manifold isospectral to a round sphere $(S^n,g_{\textup{round}})$ of dimension $n\leq 6$ is necessarily isometric to $(S^n,g_{\textup{round}})$. \end{theorem}